StorjOld/dataserv/README.rst

 Registration
 ************

-Registration of farmers into the database.
+Registration of farmers into the node's database.
 All farmers must register with the node before they can perform any other actions.
+If no payout address is specified then the bitcoin address will be used as the payout address.

 ::

     GET /api/register/<bitcoin address>/<(optional)payout address>

-Success Example:
+Examples:

 ::